sumason2/html-highlight/README.md

 I've used JavaScript before and had only used jQuery once before this project.

 # Development Environment
-The web app is deployed at: http://html-highlight.herokuapp.com/
+The source code can be found at: https://github.com/sumason2/html-highlight The web app is deployed at: http://html-highlight.herokuapp.com

-I didn't not spend time setting up a separate development environment from production and the heroku app is setup to automatically publish from the release branch.
-This means that usually when I wanted to test a fix or make a change I needed to commit the code.
+I didn't not spend time setting up a separate development environment from 'production' and the heroku app is setup to automatically publish from the release branch.
+This means that when I wanted to test a fix or make a change I needed to commit the code.
 Usually this is not the case since I've been able to copy the files onto a development machine and reboot the service to test changes.
 This allows me to only commit code I know works.
 This is why there are over 87 commits to the repository.

 In the interest of being transparent and honest I've decided not to make a separate, cleaner repository with less commits.